 MD = mean difference; t = t-test value; %D = percentage difference; * = (P < 0.05); ** = (P < 0.01); baseline = after induction; end-line = after treatment; increase = ; decrease = ; L. taraxacifolia; UN = untreated non-hypercholesterolaemic; HU=hypercholesterolaemic untreated; HT = hypercholesterolaemic treated with standard drug.

 The HDL levels of the hypercholesterolaemic rat groups increased after treatment with the aqueous leaf extracts against the decrease in HDL in the hypercholesterolaemic untreated control groups as shown in Table 4.
 The rat groups fed 1000mg/kg body weight of the aqueous leaf extract, had higher increase in HDL levels more than the standard drug.
-A similar observation was reported by Nnodim, Emejulu and Nwadike (2011), Kolawole et al. (2012), Okwari et al. (2013), Zetina-Esquive (2015) and Martial et al. (2021), where the administration of aqueous leaf extracts of Acalyphacapitata, Perseaamericana, Moringa oleifera, Carica papaya and Clerodendrumthomsoniae, respectivelyshowed a significant increase in the HDL level of all hypercholesterolaemic rats on a dose-dependent rate.
+A similar observation was reported by Nnodim, Emejulu and Nwadike (2011), Kolawole et al. (2012), Okwari et al. (2013), Zetina-Esquive (2015) and Martial et al. (2021), where the administration of aqueous leaf extracts of Acalyphacapitata, Perseaamericana, Moringa oleifera, Carica papaya and Clerodendrumthomsoniae, respectively showed a significant increase in the HDL level of all hypercholesterolaemic rats on a dose-dependent rate.
 The significant increase observed in HDL levels across the experimental/treated groups in Table 4 could be as a result of the reduction in LDL cholesterol level due to the presence of anti-oxidant and anti-dyslipidaemic compounds such as flavonoids, saponins, alkaloids, tannins and steroids (Yepshak et al, 2024).
 Beneficially, HDL have the role of removing cholesterol from tissues (they bring cholesterol from peripheral tissues to the liver), and they have anti-atherosclerosis properties which includes inhibition of endothelial adhesion molecule expression and LDL oxidation, as well as promotion of reverse cholesterol transport (Sanossian et al., 2007).

-Table 4: Effect of the aqueous extracts of the leaves on the high density lipoprotein (mg/dL) of hypercholesterolaemic-induced rats
+Table 4: Effect of the aqueous extracts of the leaves on the high-density lipoprotein (mg/dL) of hypercholesterolaemic-induced rats